Copyright © Giulia Skye 2021

 “Even unconventional jobs have contracts,” he said firmly.
 “So let’s go through those dates I emailed you.”

 Seb pulled out his palm-sized leather bound notebook from his inside pocket and opened the page of events he was due to compete in over the summer.
 They ranged from running races, bike rides and swim-a-thons, each event a day long affair beginning with a meet-the-crowd session and finishing with a prize presentation.
-A private, formal dinner engagement with event organizers and local media was scheduled in the evenings.
+A private, formal dinner engagement with event organizers, participants and local officials was scheduled in the evenings.

 “Okay.
 The first event is next Saturday.
 We’ll need to be in… Weston-Super-Mare.
 Do you know it?”